Two Days Before the Marathon

 Running a marathon can be viewed as a threefold process.
 First is the commitment to enter the race.
 Then—after making this sometimes overwhelming decision—you commit yourself to train for the momentous challenge ahead.
 Finally, you can enjoy the most rewarding and gratifying phase of the marathon—the event itself.
 With it come endless satisfying memories of the course—and crossing the finish line!

 If you are to achieve your personal best, it is important to take extra-special care of yourself in the final two days before your marathon.
 The most challenging aspects of your training and preparation are behind you—now I hope you can relax, enjoy the race, and have some fun.
 I would like to share with you some short and practical tips that I have grouped below in four categories: training, equipment, nutrition and last-minute tips.

 Please avoid the common mistakes to which many marathoners (including the elite runners!) fall victim during the days leading up to the race.
-The most common one is training too much immediately before the marathon.
+The most common one is training too much.
 Studies have shown that training in the final days before the race not only will not help your performance, but may actually harm it by leaving you unnecessarily tired or sore.

-An important tip: Avoid trying anything new before your event.
+An important tip: Avoid trying anything new.
 Stay away from new speed workouts, weight training, tree climbing or anything else that is not part of your normal routine.
 Your goal is to be injury-free and as fresh as possible for your event.
-Take it easy and save your energy for race day.
+Take it easy and save your energy.